What is Amazon S3 Integration?

 On your form's "Integrations" page, click the integration for "Amazon S3".
 Then, enter your Access Key ID, Secret Access Key and S3 bucket name.
 When you're finished, click the "Save" button.

-Note: At minimum, you will need the "PutObject" permission for your bucket.
-You can optionally add the "ReadObject" permission to allow the integration to detect and skip previously uploaded files when editing results.
+Note: At minimum, you will need the AWS "PutObject" permission for your bucket.
+You can optionally add the AWS "ReadObject" permission to allow the integration to detect and skip previously uploaded files when editing results.
 For best security, create a new IAM user to use specifically for this integration.

 Collecting Amazon S3 results